someengineering/resoto.com/docs/concepts/resource-management/cleanup.md

 ## Enabling Cleanup

 When a resource is marked for cleanup, it is not immediately deleted.
-Rather, it is flagged for deletion during the [`collect_and_cleanup`](../workflows/index.md), which runs each hour by default.
+Rather, it is flagged for deletion during the [cloud data sync](docs/concepts/cloud-data-sync/index.md), which runs each hour by default.

 :::info